The sustainable development of tourism: main topic in the World Smart Islands Congress.

-Last April, the second edition of the Smart World Islands Congress was held in Mallorca (Balearic Islands, Spain), where a total of 100 islands from all over the world met to jointly seek solutions to the new tourism challenges in the present and future.
+Last April, the second edition of the Smart Island World Congress was held in Mallorca (Balearic Islands, Spain), where a total of 100 islands from all over the world met to jointly seek solutions to the new tourism challenges in the present and future.